 Will I return to Camerons?
 Of course, without a doubt!
 Now that I have a friend who visits his hometown every few weeks, it is more convenient for me to hitch a ride with him to the hill station for the weekend.
 I promise you, the next trip will involve jungle hiking, a visit to the tea gardens and the night market.
 And perhaps a small serving of mutton curry!

-Are you planning a trip to Cameron Highlands?
-You may check hotel accommodation and book here.
+Are you planning a trip to Cameron Highlands soon?
+How about booking your accommodation here?

 This post contains affiliate links, which means that if you click through and make a purchase, I will receive a small commission, at no extra cost to you.
 All thoughts, feelings and opinions shared in this post are my own.